two-frontiers-project/2FP_MAGUS/README.md

-# 2FP magus workflow for systematic genomic analysis of the coral holobiont
+# 2FP magus workflow for systematic genomic analysis of the coral holobiont (and other similar ecosystems)

 ## Strategy